datahub-project/datahub/docs/lineage/airflow.md

 ### How to validate installation

-1. Go and check in Airflow at Admin -> Plugins menu if you can see the Datahub plugin
+1. Go and check in Airflow at Admin -> Plugins menu if you can see the DataHub plugin
 2. Run an Airflow DAG.
 In the task logs, you should see Datahub related log messages like:

 ```
-Emitting Datahub ...
+Emitting DataHub ...
 ```

 ### Emitting lineage via a custom operator to the Airflow Plugin

 If you have created a custom Airflow operator [docs](https://airflow.apache.org/docs/apache-airflow/stable/howto/custom-operator.html) that inherits from the BaseOperator class, when overriding the `execute` function, set inlets and outlets via `context['ti'].task.inlets` and `context['ti'].task.outlets`.
-The Datahub Airflow plugin will then pick up those inlets and outlets after the task runs.
+The DataHub Airflow plugin will then pick up those inlets and outlets after the task runs.